sassoftware/sasoptpy/doc/getting-started.rst

 Objective functions can be written in terms of linear expressions.
-In this problem, the objective is to maximize the profit, so :func:`Model.set_objective` function is used as follows:
+In this problem, the objective is to maximize the profit, so :func:`Model.set_objective` method is used as follows:

 .. ipython:: python